samoyed-health-foundation/website/site/content/diseases/immune-mediated-thrombocytopenia.md

 ## Diagnostic Tests

 Inspection of gums and mouth, whites of the eyes, and abdomen may reveal petechiae or ecchymosis.
 Blood platelet counts can determine if numbers of platelets are normal or too low, or appear abnormal.
 Veterinarian diagnosis on a case-by-case basis, using tests for other diseases combined with symptom assessment.
 A test is not yet commercially available in the United States to detect anti-platelet antibodies in dogs.
-Tests are available for humans, and for dogs in the UK.
+A test is available for humans, and for dogs in the UK.

 ## Treatment Guidelines